-Viewing an announcement name using the PC Client Procedure
+Viewing an announcement name using the PC Client

-- 2. In the Operations list, highlight Announcements. - 3.
-In the ACD field, enter the ACD on which the announcement resides.

-- 5. To find an announcement name to view, only one of the fields requires that you specify an announcement.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Announcements. - 3.
+In the ACD field, enter the ACD on which the announcement resides. - 4.
+Click OK. - CMS Supervisor displays the Dictionary Announcements window. - 5.
+To find an announcement name to view, only one of the fields requires that you specify an announcement.
 Perform one of the following actions to specify an announcement in the Dictionary: - In the Announcement Name field, enter the synonym name of the announcement. - In the Announcement Number field, enter the number of the announcement. - 6.
-From the Actions menu, select Find one.

-CMS Supervisor retrieves and displays the data for the specified announcement, if valid.
+From the Actions menu, select Find one. - CMS Supervisor retrieves and displays the data for the specified announcement, if valid.

-Listing all announcement names for an ACD using the PC Client
+Listing all announcement names for an ACD using the PC Client Procedure

-- 2. In the Operations list, highlight Announcements. - 3.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Announcements. - 3.
 In the ACD field, enter the ACD on which the announcement resides. - 4.
-Click OK.
+Click OK. - CMS Supervisor displays the Dictionary Announcements window. - 5.
+From the Actions menu, select List all.